FarrelJ/FarrelJ/README.md

 - 👋 Hi, I’m @FarrelJ
-- 👀 I’m interested in Mobile app Development
+- 👀 I’m interested in Data Analitcs
-- 🌱 I’m currently study on college
+- 🌱 I’m currently study on Petra Christian University
 - 📫 How to reach me ig:farreljuanda

 <!---
 FarrelJ/FarrelJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.